mongeziii/Excel-Data-Analytics-Projects/README_Geo_Restaurant_Insights.md

 ### 5. Chef experience is remarkably consistent
 Average experience is ~10 years across all locations (9.99–10.16).
 Talent quality isn't a differentiator — location and reach are the real performance drivers.

----

-## 🎨 Design Recommendations

-### Typography & Consistency
-- Use a single title style (Title Case recommended) — current dashboard mixes lowercase and uppercase.
-- Fix typos: "number of weekend resavations" → "number of weekend reservations".

-### Chart Type Improvements
-- Replace the **3D pie chart** for chef experience with a bar chart — 3D distorts proportions and reduces readability.
-- Replace the follower pie chart with a **donut chart** or **horizontal bar chart** for easier comparison.
-- Convert 3D column charts to **flat 2D bars** for cleaner, more accurate visuals.

-### Visual Hierarchy & Layout
-- Group all "per location" charts together in one row; position parking/followers as secondary KPIs.
-- Add **KPI cards** at the top: Total Restaurants, Total Reservations, Avg Chef Experience, Total Followers.
-- Collapse the right-side slicer panel to an icon to give charts more screen space.

-### Color Usage
-- Use **color to encode meaning**: assign one consistent color per location across all charts (e.g., Downtown = blue, Rural = green, Suburban = orange).
-- Keep green as the brand accent, not the primary data color.

-### Data Labels & Formatting
-- Round long decimals (9.985637943 → 9.99 years).
-- Add total labels on pie charts (e.g., "Total Followers: 30M").
-- Remove placeholder text like "Horizontal (Value) Axis Title".

-### Interactivity
-- Add **tooltips** with % of total on hover.
-- Consider a **bubble map** visual to reinforce the geographic story — a fitting addition given the "geo" theme.

----

 ## 📊 Data Summary